ethz-asl/maplab_rovio/README.md

+**This repository is a hard-fork of https://github.com/ethz-asl/rovio to integrate it with maplab and provide localization and map-building capabilities.**

 # README #

 This repository contains the ROVIO (Robust Visual Inertial Odometry) framework.
 The code is open-source (BSD License).
 Please remember that it is strongly coupled to on-going research and thus some parts are not fully mature yet.
 Furthermore, the code will also be subject to changes in the future which could include greater re-factoring of some parts.